pgherveou/squid/README.md

 ```

-Here is an example of cake task that let you publish your file to s3
+Here is an example of cake task that let you publish project files to s3

 ```coffee